-- General Public Events Events with TPO Governing Board members, the library system, and Miami-Dade Transit (MDT) to reach out to the public and gather valuable feedback. - Business Events Events with South Florida Commuter Services to visit businesses and attend various workshops to find out the transportation needs of the employers and employees.
+- ➤ General Public Events Events with TPO Governing Board members, the library system, and the Miami-Dade Department of Transportation and Public Works (DTPW) to reach out to the public and gather valuable feedback. - > Business Events Events with South Florida Commuter Services to visit businesses and attend various workshops to find out the transportation needs of employers and employees. - > Student Events Visit various High Schools and colleges to provide information about the TPO's function and how they can get involved in the process.
+The objective is to obtain feedback on transportation ideas, and educate students about transportation options.